frees-io/freestyle/docs/src/main/tut/docs/effects/validation/README.md

 ### Syntax

-By importing the validation effect implicits, a couple methods are available for lifting valid and invalid values to our program: `liftValid` and `liftInvalid`.
+By importing the validation effect implicits, a couple of methods are available for lifting valid and invalid values to our program: `liftValid` and `liftInvalid`.

 ```tut:book
 def programSyntax[F[_]: vl.ValidationM] =